Find Affordable College Courses

 Tucson, AZ

 A rank of #4 on this year’s list means University of Arizona is a great place for journalism students working on their master’s degree.
-Located in the large city of Tucson, University of Arizona is a public college with a very large student population.
+Located in the city of Tucson, University of Arizona is a public school with a fairly large student population.

 About 64% of the students majoring in journalism at the school are women while 36% are male.